davidwdraper/EFFV2/SOP1.md

 - One file at a time unless requested.
 - Reuse in shared; use DI where logical.
 - Baby steps — correctness over speed.
+- Never take a fast path over long-term correct path
+- Never provide options, always take best long-term commerical path
+- Project is new and greenfield with no clients.
+All internal interface to be explicit.
+- Never leave code incomplete with "come back later" comments.
+All code 100% before moving on.

 ---